LeslieDancey/fme-server-FULL/geographic_selection.md

 Open the transformer’s parameters dialog.

 Leave the Source Coordinate System as <Read from feature> and set the Destination to UTM83-10.

+**4. Add Parameter**

+Now let’s add a custom parameter for the user to select which neighborhood to download.

+Right-click on Published Parameters in the Navigator window and choose Add Parameter.
+Add a parameter with the following settings:

+Type Choice

+Name AreaOfInterest

+Prompt Select Neighborhood

+Published Yes

+Optional No

+Start to configure the parameter by clicking the […] button for the Configuration parameter.

+Instead of entering each neighborhood name separately, we’ll import a list of them from the KML dataset.
+Start this process by clicking the Import button.

+When prompted enter:

+Reader Format Google Earth KML

+Reader Dataset C:\FMEData2015\Data\Boundaries\VancouverNeighborhoods.kml

+…and click Next.
+Select Neighborhoods as the Feature Type and click Next.
+Select NeighborhoodName as the attribute to import from and click Next.

+The dataset will now be scanned for valid values.
+When it is complete click Import.

+We now have a list of available neighborhoods to choose from.

+Notice that the names are already complete so we don’t need to use any sort of alias.

+Click OK and OK again to close the parameter dialogs.